LouisDesdoigts/dLux/README.md

 ## Collaboration & Development

 We are always looking to collaborate and further develop this software!
 We have focused on flexibility and ease of development, so if you have a project you want to use ∂Lux for, but it currently does not have the required capabilities, don't hesitate to [email me](louis.desdoigts@sydney.edu.au) and we can discuss how to implement and merge it!
-Similarly you can take a look at the `CONTRIBUTING.md` file.
+Similarly, you can take a look at the `CONTRIBUTING.md` file.

 ## Publications

 We have a multitude of publications in the pipeline using dLux, some built from our tutorials.
-To start we would recommend looking at [this invited talk](https://louisdesdoigts.github.io/diff_optics/#/0/3) on ∂Lux which gives a good overview and has an attatched recording of it being presented!
-We also have [this poster!](https://spie.org/astronomical-telescopes-instrumentation/presentation/Optical-design-analysis-and-calibration-using-Lux/12180-160)
+To start we would recommend looking at [this invited talk](https://louisdesdoigts.github.io/diff_optics/#/0/3) on ∂Lux which gives a good overview and has an attached recording of it being presented!
+We also have [this poster](https://spie.org/astronomical-telescopes-instrumentation/presentation/Optical-design-analysis-and-calibration-using-Lux/12180-160)!